macloo/python-adv-web-apps/docs/scraping2.rst

    :caption:
    :linenos:

 Once we’ve got ``table`` out of ``soup`` (line 9 above), we can go on to find elements inside the Tag object ``table``.
 First we get a list of all rows (line 12).
 Then we can loop over the list of row objects (starting on line 15) and make a list of all table cells in each row (line 17).
 From that list, we can extract the contents of one or more cells.
-By printing ``cells[1].text`` (line 19), we will see a list of all Scottish monarchs in the first table on the page.
+In the for-loop, by printing ``cells[1].text`` (line 19), we will see a list of all Scottish monarchs in the first table on the page.

 It’s as if we are taking apart a set of nested boxes.
 We go inside the table to get the rows.
 We go inside a row to get its cells.